If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 If You Need To Withdraw Your Child

 If your child is already attending a Nevada public school you must officially withdraw them before beginning to homeschool.
 Contact your child’s school district and let them know that you will be withdrawing your child.
-Ask your school district if they have an official withdrawal form for you to fill out.
+Ask your school district if they have an official withdrawal form for you to fill out or use this withdrawal form.

 NOTE: Remember to file a Notice of Intent with your school district superintendent within 10 days after withdrawing your child.